Please refer to this page if you are in the following situations:

 The first step in getting assistance from YVPR in finding a new home for your pet is to make an appointment to have your dog or cat assessed by a YVPR volunteer.
-Our office hours are Wednesday or Saturday mornings.
-To make an appointment you can call (509) 248-3113 to leave a message.
+Our office hours are Wednesday and Saturday mornings.
+To make an appointment call (509) 248-3113 to leave a message.
 We will get back to you shortly.

 2) Releasing Your Pet

 Please keep in mind that YVPR is an all volunteer organization and that we do not have an animal shelter.
 We rely on a network of foster homes who care for our pets until they are adopted.
 Finding a foster home for your pet can take a little time.
 You may have to take your pet home after the assessment.
 We will try our best to find a foster home immediately, but unfortunately we have far fewer foster homes than pets that need them, and you may have to wait until a foster home is available, until your pet is adopted, or until we can transport your pet to one of our wonderful partner shelters.
 When it comes time to physically release your pet to YVPR, you will be required to sign a Release Agreement.

 3) Do Not Drop Off Your Pet!